Bryson Tiller: 2017–2018: True to Self

-In January 2017, he was included on Forbes magazine's "30 Under 30", a list showcasing entrepreneurs, entertainers and celebrities who have made a name for themselves before reaching the age of 30.
+In January 2017, he was included in Forbes magazine's "30 Under 30", a list showcasing entrepreneurs, entertainers, and celebrities who have made a name for themselves before reaching the age of 30.
 In the same month Tiller announced that his second album will be titled True to Self.
 On April 12, 2017, Tiller tweeted that work on his second album, True to Self, had been wrapped up.
 On May 11, 2017, Tiller revealed the album artwork and that True to Self would be released on June 23, 2017.
 He also released three new songs, titled "Honey", "Somethin Tells Me" and "Get Mine", with the latter featuring rapper Young Thug.
 On May 26, he released True to Self, a month earlier than the intended release.
 The album debuted at number one on the Billboard 200, earning 107,000 album-equivalent units, of which 47,000 were pure album sales.
 It became Tiller's first number one album in the country.

 In June 2017, Tiller partnered with Nike, Inc. to provide a new Wyandotte Park for children and teens.
 In the same month, DJ Khaled released "Wild Thoughts" featuring Tiller and singer Rihanna, which is the fourth single from his tenth studio album, Grateful.
 The single has peaked at number two on the Billboard Hot 100, as well as reaching number one on the UK Singles Chart.
 In August 2017, Tiller released a collaborative single with singer Jazmine Sullivan titled "Insecure", which is the title track for the HBO series Insecure.
 In January 2018, he performed "Wild Thoughts" with Rihanna and DJ Khaled at the 60th Annual Grammy Awards.